Incident Information

 Under Phase C:

-- in the center of an area at least 10 feet in diameter that is barren or cleared of all flammable material, or;
+- Smoking, except within an enclosed vehicle or building or while stopped in an area at least three feet in diameter that is barren or cleared of all flammable material.
+36 CFR § 261.52(d).

 Visit the Alerts page or Blue Mountain Interagency Dispatch Center for more information.